City Guides

 Packing, Product Reviews

-Note One: The Osprey has a women’s version of the Osprey Farpoint called the Osprey Fairview.
+Note One: The Osprey has a women’s version of the Farpoint called the Osprey Fairview.
 It’s essentially the same backpack with a few minor tweaks.
-The Farpoint is actually a unisex backpack so it will work for anyone.

-Note Two: We purchased the Farpoint with our own money so this is a completely unbiased review.
+Note Two: I purchased the Farpoint with my money so this is a completely unbiased review.

 Osprey Farpoint 40 Vs Osprey Farpoint 55